jordimorillo/fizzbuzz/README.md

 To install all the project requirements, under the root directory run "composer install"

-To launch the FizzBuzz Kata under fizzbuzz root directory run "php ./console/run.php".
+To launch the FizzBuzz Kata under fizzbuzz root directory run "./bin/fizzbuzz.php".